 When I was growing up I remember that when my dad called me it often sounded like “Lucy-Bella-Emma-Morag”.
 This hyphenated stumbling over my name often happened when he was distracted.
-As a point of clarification Lucy was my mum, and Bella was our dog, a cocker spaniel, and Emma, well that was because of Emma Peel from The Avengers.
+As a point of clarification, Lucy was my mum, Bella was our dog, a cocker spaniel, and Emma, well that was because of Emma Peel from The Avengers.

 I always assumed it was a symptom of being “old”.
-However, as the mother of three teenage boys, and not yet ready to describe myself as “old” I find myself falling into the same cognitive mistake, much to the amusement (or frustration) of my sons.
+However, as the mother of three teenage boys, and not yet ready to describe me as “old” I find myself falling into the same cognitive mistake, much to the amusement (or frustration) of my sons.
 To be clear, the three of them can, at a glance can easily be mistaken for my husband, hence I find myself circling between the “Nick-James-Matthew-Christopher” combination.

 My dad and I aren’t alone in experiencing the name confusion and misnaming others.
 It happens to us all.

 Research conducted by Duke University seems to have solved the ‘why’.
 It certainly isn’t because we do it on purpose, or that we don’t care about the person.
-In fact it’s because we do care that names can get confused.
+In fact, it’s because we do care that names can get confused.

 The research showed that we store names in family groups of associated people that we like, or know.
 Interestingly the research showed this included the family pooch, but not so much the family cat.

 If we store names in one part of our brain, it turns out that we store the information and facts about people in a completely different area.
 One that is more readily accessible.

 It’s as if names are stored at the back of the knick-knack draw in the kitchen, where a bit of rummaging is required to find what you need, whereas information about a person is in the coat closet by the front door, ready for a quick ‘grab and go’.

 This is why I remember you like motorsports, or raise llamas for fun, recently went to the Glacier Lagoon in Iceland, but for the life of me, can’t recall who you are.